 Red Satin Wire Wrapped Earrings

 I made my Red Satin Bead Bracelet several years ago and it’s still one of my most popular projects.
 Since I have beads left from that bracelet it seemed natural that I should do something with them so I created this project.
 This simple set of earrings comes together with two pieces of teardrop shaped, flattened wire, one folded over the other.
 Added wrapping lends an attractive element without a lot of work.
 I originally found the red beads at my local JoAnns store.
-I don’t know if the stores still carry them but they do have a similar bead on their website.
-It’s only different in that it’s a bit flatter than the bead I used.
-It’s the same color and size.
-Another source is eBay.
-I saw a ¼ lb. mix of round and other shaped beads including the one I used.
+I don’t know if the stores still carry them but I recently found almost identical ones at Fire Mountain Gems.
+(See the link in supplies at the bottom of this page.)
+The only difference between the JoAnns bead and the Fire Mountain bead that I can see is that it’s a bit flatter than the bead I used.
+At lease that’s the way it appears in the photo.
+It’s the same color, finish, and size.
 You can easily make this project in an evening.

 step 1 - Cut two pieces of 18 gauge wire to measure 5” long.
 Cut two more pieces to measure 3.50”.
 Smooth the 5” wires around a one-inch round object then straighten the tails straight to form a teardrop shape wire.
 Smooth the 3.50” wires around a sharpie then straighten the tails into a tear drop shape.
 Hammer all the wires flat.
 Set aside the shorter wires.